MrIdrisAbdulrahman/certified-aws-devops-professional/05-incident-and-event-response/eventbridge.md

 - Sources that can trigger events:
     - EC2 instance state changes
-    - CodeBuild events (ex. build failed)
+    - CodeBuild events (eg. build failed)
     - S3 Events
     - Trusted Advisor
     - CloudTrail (any API call)
     - Scheduled Events/Cron
 - Filters:
-    - Filter events based on rules
+    - We can filter events based on rules
     - Filters are optional
 - Destinations (actions to take in case of an event):
     - Trigger Lambda function